fastify/fastify-static/README.md

 Default: `undefined`

-To enable `hash`, `wildcard` option must first be disabled explicitly.
+To enable `hash`, the `wildcard` option must first be disabled explicitly.
 When enabled, `hash` lets the user access assets dynamically using the decorated `getHashedAsset` function.
 This in turn makes possible the usage of a very high `maxAge` so that the content can be cached as long as possible.
-If any modifications are made to a file, its hash will simply be recalculated during the next startup (or after running `npm run hash <rootList> <serveDotfiles?> <globIgnoreList>`) and the cache will bust for that asset.
+If any modifications are made to a file, its hash will simply be recalculated during the next startup and the cache will bust for that asset.

-**Note:** Once the hashes are pregenerated using the `npm run hash` script, it needs to be rerun after each file modification (or during the build phase of your application).
+**Note:** A custom script can be used to generate the hashes in advance, ideally during the build phase.

-#### Example:
+##### Example:

 ```js
 const fastify = require('fastify')()